cheddar-me/pecorino/README.md

 Pecorino is designed to integrate seamlessly into any Rails application using a Postgres database (at the moment there is no MySQL support, we would be delighted if you could add it).

+If you would like to know more about the leaky bucket algorithm: the [Wikipedia article](https://en.wikipedia.org/wiki/Leaky_bucket) is a great starting point.

 ## Installation

 Add this line to your application's Gemfile: